go-micro/cli/README.md

 #### Namespace

 Kubernetes manifests and Kustomize files set an explicit namespace by default.
 The default Kubernetes namespace is `default`.
-You can manually specify a differnt namespace during service creation.
+You can manually specify a different namespace during service creation.

 ```bash